List of German submissions for the Academy Award for Best International Feature Film

 Germany has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the creation of the award in 1956.
 The award is handed out annually by the U.S.-based Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

+Germany has been submitting films since 1956, initially as a divided country, and since 1992 as a reunified federation.

+As of 2026, Germany received twenty-two nominations, winning four awards for: The Tin Drum (1979) by Volker Schlöndorff, Nowhere in Africa (2001) by Caroline Link, The Lives of Others (2006) by Florian Henckel von Donnersmarck and All Quiet on the Western Front (2022) by Edward Berger.